 Not only is the nose the focal point of your facial features, but it’s also responsible for most of our breathing.
 While cosmetic rhinoplasty focuses on reshaping or resizing the nose for improved facial harmony, functional rhinoplasty aims to improve quality of life by clearing obstruction from the airways caused by your nasal structure.

-Dr. Waleed Ezzat is a double board-certified plastic surgeon specializing in facial plastic and reconstructive surgery, as well as otolaryngology – head and neck surgery.
+At our office near Boston Common, functional rhinoplasty focuses on improving breathing while also altering the nasal shape.
+Dr. Waleed Ezzat is the lead surgeon at the Boston Center for Facial Plastics.
+A double board-certified facial plastic surgeon, he specializing in facial plastic and reconstructive surgery, as well as otolaryngology – head and neck surgery.
 He has extensive experience in both cosmetic and functional rhinoplasty, making him a highly sought-after surgeon for people with nasal obstruction, snoring or sleep apnea.